An Honest Review for Visiting Detroit

 We felt unsafe walking around most every place we went.
 If you cannot handle the inherent menace of a high-poverty-murder-city, do not come to Detroit; and if you do come, don’t expect the people who live there to welcome you.

-Well, that was enjoyable!
 We are sorry for the negative review if that’s not what you were expecting, but we would expect the same from any honest friend.
-I’m sure some folks — cough cough, co-worker Will — would disagree, but their tolerance for run-down towns is higher than our own.
+We know some folks would disagree, but their tolerance for run-down towns is higher than our own.

 Whether you agree or disagree with our Detroit review, or want to discuss something else entirely, we would love to hear from you.